WebAssembly/component-model/design/mvp/Explainer.md

 of intentions for how a component is to be instantiated and executed so that a variety of hosts can portably execute the component.

-The `name` field of `externname` is required to be unique.
-Thus, a single `name` has been used in the preceding definitions of `with` and `alias` to uniquely identify imports and exports.
+The `name` field of `externname` is required to be unique between all the imports and exports of a component definition, component type or instance type.
+Thus, a single `name` can be used to unambiguously select any import or export.
+Based on this, `with` and `alias` can use a `name` (not `externname`) to select an import or export.
+The uniqueness between imports and exports ensures that Wit and language bindings don't have to worry about separately namespacing imports and exports.

 In guest source-code bindings, the `name` is meant to be translated to source-language identifiers (applying case-conversion, as described